 February is African Heritage Month in Nova Scotia, and Black History Month across Canada.
 In celebration, NSCAD University is featuring profiles of Black artists who will reflect on their at NSCAD.

-Our next alumni profile is Duane Jones, an experienced graphic designer, artist and founder of the clothing brand and podcast Art Pays Me.
-He is also a member of the NSCAD Alumni Association Board of Directors and holds one of two alumni seats on the NSCAD University Board of Governors.
+Duane Jones is an experienced graphic designer, artist and founder of the clothing brand and podcast Art Pays Me.
+He is also the president of the NSCAD Alumni Association Board of Directors, a member of the President’s Advisory Council on Anti-Racist Initiatives, and holds one of two alumni seats on the NSCAD University Board of Governors.